harshaddeo/stock-items/README.md

 ## Assumptions-
 1. User do get request to see the statistics of tock for particular time rage.
 Range can be eiter TODAY or LAST_MONTH. </br>
-If we pass TODAY then we will only see statistics of today(starting from midnight).
+If we pass TODAY then we will only see statistics of today(starting from midnight till now).
-And if we pass LAST_MONTH then we can see statistics of last month till today.
+And if we pass LAST_MONTH then we can see statistics of last month till now.

 2. When user do 'updateStock' post request, user is supposed to pass complete stock item. </br>
 - Following is brief elaboration how logic works-
-- If the stock quantity is greater than existing stock quantity the it will be treated as stockUpdate request is performed by Vendor (updating stock with new quantity) </br>
+- If the requested stock quantity is greater than existing stock quantity the it will be treated as stockUpdate request is performed by
+Vendor (updating stock with new quantity) </br>
-- If stock quantity is less than existing stock quantity the it will be treated as stockUpdate is performed by Consumer.
+- If the requested stock quantity is less than existing stock quantity the it will be treated as stockUpdate is performed by Consumer.

 ## Technologies Used
-Java9 </br>
+Java8 </br>
 Maven </br>
 SpringBoot application for Rest API </br>
 Rest assured for test </br>